chloealbright/DevHiveMind/_Low Priority Refinement/_CODE/_Organize/Glossary.md

 This logical stack is essential for managing the state of the program during asynchronous operations, and it contributes to the efficiency of asynchronous programming by enabling concurrent execution of tasks without the need for multiple threads.
 It's a crucial concept in understanding how asynchronous code can be organized and executed in a non-blocking manner.

-## Techs Term:

-Convertor/Serializer/Deserializer:

-These terms are generically used to describe utility classes that are responsible for converting from/to plain data to/from business objects.
-They are mostly part of some open source conversion libraries.

-Abstraction reduces the tech-jargon density of the discussion, thus making it bearable to the rest of the team

-In such a case, you can refer to them by their real names, too.
-However, doing so could add more complexity to team communication when a non-programmer audience is involved.

 ### Types of concurrency: